taosdata/grafanaplugin/dashboards/TDinsight.md

 ### Install Grafana on Debian or Ubuntu

-For Debian or Ubuntu os, the first option is to use grafana APT repository.
+For Debian or Ubuntu OS, the first option is to use grafana APT repository.
 Here is how-to install it from scratch:

 ```bash
 sudo apt-get install -y apt-transport-https